A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Conclusions

 \section{Conclusions}

-There are few approximation algorithms for the logarithm of the determinant of a symmetric positive definite matrix.
-Unfortunately, those algorithms either do not work for all SPD matrices, or do not admit a worst-case theoretical analysis, or both.
-In this work, we presented the first approximation algorithm for the logarithm of the determinant of a matrix that comes with strong theoretical worst-case analysis bounds and can be applied to \emph{any} SPD matrix.
+Prior work has presented approximation algorithms for the logarithm of the determinant of a symmetric positive definite matrix; those algorithms either do not work for all SPD matrices, or do not admit a worst-case theoretical analysis, or both.
+In this work, we presented an approximation algorithm to compute the logarithm of the determinant of a SPD matrix that comes with strong theoretical worst-case analysis bounds and can be applied to \emph{any} SPD matrix.
+A simplification of our algorithm delivers relative-error approximation guarantees for a popular special case of SPD matrices.
 Using state-of-the-art \Cpp{} numerical linear algebra software packages for both dense and sparse matrices, we demonstrated that the proposed approximation algorithm performs remarkably well in practice in serial and parallel environments.